Shelton, Shropshire: The Shelton Oak

 In the 1880s an acorn from the Shelton Oak was planted in the Dingle in The Quarry, the main park in Shrewsbury.
-Shropshire Council is to plant an acorn from that tree in the Mytton Oak Remembrance Park.
+Shropshire Council planted an acorn from that tree on opening the nearby Mytton Oak Remembrance Park in 2014.

 A young oak tree located by the side of the modern junction, where the footpath from the end of Merlin Road emerges onto the main road, has a plaque at its base which reads:

+The Battle of Shrewsbury date is erroneous, it should read "21st July 1403".

 The Oak, Shelton (inn)

 An inn called The Oak (see photograph) formerly stood between the Mount and Shelton Road where the two roads meet.
 It was constructed in 1939 and demolished 60 years later.

 There is now a monument at the junction where the two roads meet, with a relief featuring the story of the Shelton Oak.